axem-solutions/example/docs/dev_env.md

     dem info Tutorial

-One of DEM's biggest advantages is that installing a preconfigured Development Environment is only a single command.
+Clone the Tutorial Development Environment's decriptor to your local machine:

+    dem clone Tutorial

+Now, you would be able to edit the descriptor with the `modify` command, but for now, we are going to install the Development Environment as is.
 Install the **Tutorial** Development Environment:

-    dem pull Tutorial
+    dem install Tutorial

 The DEM will pull the images we saw after the `dem info Tutorial` command: